nasa/fprime/docs/Design/fpp-json-dict.md

     ],
     "parameters": [
         {
-            "name": "c1.Parameter1",
+            "name": "M1.Parameter1",
-            "description": "This is the annotation for Parameter 1", "type": {
+            "annotation": "This is the annotation for Parameter 1", "type": {
                 "name": "U32",
                 "kind": "integer",